-Each month the Diversity and Inclusion committee will suggest books in honor of the Diversity Heritage recognized that month.
+Each quarter the Diversity and Inclusion Committee will suggest books to celebrate diversity and inclusion.
 The suggested books will vary and we will include books from different genres, fiction and non-fiction.
 We hope you will add some of our suggestions to your personal reading list or book club!

 Throughout her life, Elaine Welteroth has climbed the ranks of media and fashion, shattering ceilings along the way.
 In this riveting and timely memoir, the groundbreaking journalist unpacks lessons on race, identity, and success through her own journey, from navigating her way as the unstoppable child of an unlikely interracial marriage in small-town California to finding herself on the frontlines of a modern movement for the next generation of change-makers.

 Welteroth moves beyond the headlines and highlight reels to share the profound lessons and struggles of being a barrier-breaker across so many intersections.
 As a young boss and often the only Black woman in the room, she’s had enough of the world telling her—and all women—they’re not enough.
 As she learns to rely on herself by looking both inward and upward, we’re ultimately reminded that we’re more than enough.

 In this brilliant book, Isabel Wilkerson gives us a masterful portrait of an unseen phenomenon in America as she explores, through an immersive, deeply researched narrative and stories about real people, how America today and throughout its history has been shaped by a hidden caste system, a rigid hierarchy of human rankings.